Andy Ackers

-Andrew Ackers (born 25 December 1993) is an English professional rugby league footballer who plays as a for the Bradford Bulls and has represented England at the international level.
+Andrew Ackers (born 25 December 1993) is an English professional rugby league footballer who plays as a for the Bradford Bulls in the Super League and has played for England at the international level.

 He has previously played for the Swinton Lions in the Championship and Championship 1, the London Broncos in the Championship, and the Toronto Wolfpack in the Championship and the Super League.

 Background

 Ackers was born in Golborne, Wigan, Greater Manchester, England.
 He started playing rugby league at the age of 12 for Golborne Parkside before signing for Hindley.

 Playing career

 Early career

 Ackers was recruited into the Wigan Warriors Academy at the age of 18.
 He played for the under-18s during the 2012 season but was released without making a single first-team appearance.
 Ackers then signed with Warrington after a successful trial and captained their under-19s team in 2013.

 In the 2014 season, Ackers joined Championship side Swinton Lions on loan before signing a permanent deal with the club a year later.
 Over a two-year period, he scored 26 tries in 56 games.